 Scrum Masters can guide an organization in scaling to multiple Scrum Teams working on one software product and in aligning development of product lines or multiple interconnected products.

-All participants completing the Professional Scrum Master course receive a password to take the PSM I assessment and are entitled to a discount on the PSM II assessment.
+All participants completing the official Scrum.org Professional Scrum Master (PSM) course will receive a second password to take the PSM I assessment if the participant cannot pass the first attempt.

 These industry-recognized certifications require a minimum passing score on the associated rigorous assessment.
 Assessment will be done online without having to go to any test centres.